ekant-test/aws-network-terraform/README.md

 A Terraform module for building a base network in AWS.

-The main thing to consider for the template is Automated CIDR assignment with respect to availability zone
+The main thing to consider for the template is Automated CIDR assignment with respect to availability zone.

+Subnets will be created in all availability zone.

 Please find below example to calculate the CIDR.